analogdevicesinc/ai8x-synthesis/README.md

 fi
 ```

 The debugger requires OpenOCD.
 On Windows, an OpenOCD executable is installed with the SDK.
-On macOS and Linux, the OpenOCD fork from [https://github.com/MaximIntegratedMicros/openocd.git](https://github.com/MaximIntegratedMicros/openocd.git) must be used.
-An x86_64 Ubuntu Linux binary is available at https://github.com/MaximIntegratedAI/MAX78000_SDK/blob/master/Tools/OpenOCD/openocd. *Note: A copy of the configuration files and a `run-openocd-maxdap` script are contained in the `hardware` folder of the `ai8x-synthesis` project.*
+On macOS and Linux, scripts and binaries are provided in the `openocd` folder of the `ai8x-synthesis` project, see [openocd/Readme.md](openocd/Readme.md).

 `gen-demos-max78000.sh` will create code that is compatible with the SDK and copy it into the SDK’s Example directories.